drand/drand/README.md

 Here `randomness` is the latest random value, which is a threshold BLS signature on the previous random value `Previous` and the round number.
 The field `Round` specifies the index of `Randomness` in the sequence of all random values produced by this drand instance.
-The gid is an indicator of the group this point belongs to.
+The **message signed** is therefore the concatenation of the round number treated as a `uint64` and the previous randomness.The gid is an indicator of the group this point belongs to.
 At the moment, we are only using BLS signatures on the BN256 curves and the signature is made over G1.

 #### Fetching Private Randomness

 To get a private random value, run the following: